When Did You Start Writing?

 If I say no, will you still buy my book?
 Do I believe that they have magical powers from Atlantis?
 No. But if my research that showed that Hewlett Packard scientists couldn’t explain the Mitchell-Hedges skull is valid, then how do you explain them?

 Do You Know George Lucas?

 You’d think so.
 When I heard that the new Indiana Jones movie was called Kingdom of the Crystal Skull I nearly flipped out.
 The bastard had stolen my idea!
-Actually, they say imitation is the greatest form of flattery, but I’m pretty sure that he got his inspiration elsewhere since I’ve never met the man, and the book, although written before the title of the movie was announced, hadn’t been published yet.
+Actually, they say imitation is the greatest form of flattery, but I’m pretty sure that he got his inspiration elsewhere since I’ve never met the man, and the book, although written in 2005 before the title of the movie was announced, hadn’t been published yet.